-The only Libyan refugee who made it into the US last year
+The Libyan refugee who made it into the US before the ban

 The detour

-Solomon, the Times writer, took Hass case to Sen. Kirsten Gillibrand, who wrote a letter of support for him.
+Solomon, the Times writer, took Hass' case to Sen. Kirsten Gillibrand, who wrote a letter of support for him.

 Hass' first interview, in December 2015, began at 8 a.m. and went all day.